 - Becoming a locksmith will involve a combination of classroom and on-the-job experience.
 There is currently no legal requirement to work as a locksmith in the UK.
 However, completing an accredited training scheme will demonstrate your abilities to potential employers and customers.

 - Once you’re fully trained as a locksmith, you could work on a self-employed basis, set up a franchise or work for a national company.

 Painter & Decorator

-- As a painter, your main tasks will be sourcing paints and tools, preparing surfaces and painting them.
+- As a painter, your main tasks will be sourcing paints and tools and preparing and painting surfaces.
 Other tasks include moving furniture, preparing the surrounding areas, taping off, cleaning, admin and customer service.

-- You can become a painter either through a course, apprenticeship or training on the job.
-Generally, training providers require you to have GCSE’s of a particular grade/level before you can begin a course.
+- You can become a painter through a course, apprenticeship or training on the job.
+Generally, training providers require you to have GCSEs of a particular grade/level before you can begin a course.

-- Some painters will sub-contract for large businesses working in offices and hotels, whereas others prefer to work in domestic settings.
-As your expertise and skills progress, you may focus on one specific area of the trade, or if you haven’t already, launch your own business.
+- Some painters will subcontract for large businesses working in offices and hotels, whereas others prefer to work in domestic settings.
+As your expertise and skills progress, you may focus on one specific area of the trade or launch your own business if you haven’t already.

-- Plasterers prep and repair surfaces, apply plaster to internal walls and ceilings, creating a smooth finish.
-They also work similarly on external walls, and this is known as rendering.
+- Plasterers prep and repair surfaces and apply plaster to internal walls and ceilings, creating a smooth finish.
+They also work similarly on external walls, known as rendering.

 - To become a plasterer, you’ll need to take a college course or apprenticeship.
 A lot of practice is required to perfect the art of plastering.
 Most people learn the trade by working alongside an experienced professional.